HOME WISE Uranium Project > Mining & Milling > Issues > Decommissioning USA > Washington >

 The comment period on the public health assessment has been extended to July 31, 2007.

-> Download Public Health Assessment for Radioactive Contamination from the Midnite Mine Site Wellpinit, Stevens County, Washington, EPA facility ID: WAD980978753, April 10, 2007 external link (1.1M PDF)
+> Download Public Health Assessment for Radioactive Contamination from the Midnite Mine Site Wellpinit, Stevens County, Washington, EPA facility ID: WAD980978753, April 10, 2007 (1.1M PDF)

 EPA picks plan for Midnite uranium mine cleanup